LucidOpsHQ/shottys-cola-service/DOCUMENT_FETCHING_README.md

 - No conversion needed - original HTML is preserved
 - No external dependencies required
-- Works on all deployment platforms (including Vercel serverless)
+- Works on all deployment platforms (including Railway)
 - Output: Direct to Airtable as bytes (no filesystem storage)

 ## Cost Considerations